 - Rosters for the ensemble will be emailed to auditionees and posted outside the Music Department Main Office (Goodspeed Hall, Room 309) and in the Logan Center for the Arts, on the Music Department Performance Program bulletin board (outside Room 214).

-- All musicians accepted for membership are expected to attend the organization’s first rehearsal (Wednesday October 5), as announced on the posted list.
+- All musicians accepted for membership are expected to attend the organization’s first rehearsal (Wednesday, September 27) as announced on the posted list.

-Tips for In-Person Auditions
+Tips for In-Person Auditions (please read carefully)

 - Remember that the goal of these auditions is to involve you in our Department of Music Performance Program, and to foster your musical growth while you are at the University of Chicago.
 The audition is not about playing perfectly, but honestly demonstrating your present capacity (strengths and limitations) as a musician and improviser so that the Director may develop a program for everyone’s improvement, growth, and enjoyment.
-Have fun and show us what you can do!